fgvieira/ngsF/README.md

 # ngsF

 `ngsF` is a program to estimate per-individual inbreeding coefficients under a probabilistic framework that takes the uncertainty of genotype's assignation into account.
+It avoids calling genotypes by using genotype likelihoods or posterior probabilities.

 ### Citation